nathaliezenny/SproutDoctor/README.md

-# (UPDATE IN README.md) Project Title
+# SproutDoctor

+Developed a machine learning model for binary classification of plant diseases using computer vision techniques.
+Using Python, //, // , all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.

+## Problem Statement

 (UPDATE IN README.md)
-Briefly describe the purpose/result(s) of your project, the skills you applied, and the Apply AI program.

-*EXAMPLE:*
-*Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*

-## Problem Statement <!--- do not change this line -->

-(UPDATE IN README.md)
 Describe the motivation for this project, why it is relevant, and what its impacts are.

+This project aims to combat food scarcity by developing a machine learning model using computer vision to help individuals detect and address plant diseases, thereby increasing crop yields and promoting self-sufficiency in food production.
+By empowering people to grow their own food more effectively, especially in regions with limited agricultural resources, this project contributes to addressing global food security challenges and promoting sustainable agriculture practices.

 *EXAMPLE:*
 *Given the substantial daily output of responses, the identification and mitigation of ChatGPT's biases become critical, safeguarding both the multitude of users and the far-reaching consequences they may influence.*

-## Key Results <!--- do not change this line -->
+## Key Results

 (UPDATE IN README.md)
 Enumerate the main results of this project in a list and describe them.